-From Acne to Aging: Vitamin A is Your Forever Ingredient
+From Acne to Aging: Retinoid (Vitamin A) is Your Forever Ingredient

-No skin care ingredient is more researched or more revered than vitamin A (retinoids).
+No skin care ingredient is more researched or more revered than retinoids (vitamin A).
 This indispensable architect of radiance is on every dermatologist’s or aesthetician’s list of regimen staples because of its multiple benefits and unparalleled results.
-No matter where you are in your skin care journey, vitamin A has something for you.
+No matter where you are in your skin care journey, retinoids (vitamin A) has something for you.

-“Everyone and their mother should be using [vitamin A] retinoids,” board-certified dermatologist Adam Friedman told Self magazine.
+“Everyone and their mother should be using retinoids,” board-certified dermatologist Adam Friedman told Self magazine.

 Vitamin A is a cell proliferator.
 Without it, dead skin cells accumulate on the surface, creating clogged pores that lead to breakouts.
 An excess of dead skin cells also blocks moisture from entering skin leading to dryness; skin looks dull; fine lines appear deeper.